getty-zig/getty.so/docs/user-guide/tutorial/setup.md

 # Setup

-To get started, let's make a new Zig project.
+To get started, we need to make a new Zig project.

 1. Create a Zig application called `getty-learn`: